 Hearts of Palm Salad, based on the "South Beach Salad" from the South Beach Diet.
 Hearts of palm, artichokes, bell peppers, kalamata olives, lettuce or spinach and tomatoes in a vinaigrette.
 Super yum.

-You’re gonna wanna eat this one.
+You're gonna wanna eat this one.
 Hearts of Palm Salad, a uniquely scrumptious salad from the South Beach Diet, which Don and I follow periodically to reset our metabolisms.
+I admit, I primarily do this diet because it works for Don and I like to support him in his efforts.
+I seldom lose weight on it, but it does help me to stop craving sugar and feel more energy.
 The diet includes some terrific recipes, many that I share with you.

 This salad is perfect for a high-falutin dinner or a simple picnic at the park.
 Impress your family and friends with this dish that takes only 15 active minutes and an hour's resting time in the fridge.
 Such an easy dish to make.
 And so delicious.